-This programme will suit anyone who is interested in mathematics and wants to apply his or her skills to problem-solving and for creating new mathematical models.
+This program will suit anyone who is interested in mathematics and wants to apply his or her skills to problem-solving and for creating new mathematical models.
 It also gives you the possibility to start an academic career.

 There are three specializations (all end with a master thesis work).

-We also have an agreement with the University of Insubria in Como in Italy, where a corresponding programme is offered.
+We also have an agreement with the University of Insubria in Como in Italy, where a corresponding program is offered.
 This means that you have a large selection of courses to choose from.
 You also have the possibility to, without any study fees, study one or two semesters in Como in order to be conferred a so-called double degree i.e., a degree from two different universities, which may be an advantage if you are considering an international career.

 General entry requirements for second-cycle studies and specific entry requirements:

 - Bachelor's Degree in Mathematics, Physics, Electronics, Computer Science, Economics or the equivalent, including 60 credits in Mathematics.